krishaamer/green-filter-research/research/literature/design.md

 -   Narrative design bring together film school **storytelling** experience with design.

-#### Behavioral Design: Gamification & Nudge {#behavioral-design-gamification-nudge}
+### Behavioral Design: Gamification & Nudge {#behavioral-design-gamification-nudge}

 The literature on *nudge* is huge, as researches try to find ways to affect human behaviors towards sustainability.
 Some notable examples:

 -   Gamification makes uses of nudges.
--   Nudges are based on specific understanding of human psychology and shortcutes and triggers that human brains use and uses that knowledge to influence humans in small but powerful wayys.
+-   Nudges are based on specific understanding of human psychology and shortcuts and triggers that human brains use and uses that knowledge to influence humans in small but powerful ways.
 -   A small study (n = 33) @perez-cuetoNudgingPlantbasedMeals2021 in the
     Future Consumer Lab in Copenhagen found that designing a “dish-of-the-day” which was prominently displayed helped to increase